potassco/clorm/docs/clorm/predicate.rst

 While it is unnecessary to define a seperate :class:`~clorm.Predicate` sub-class corresponding to the tuple, internally this is in fact exactly what Clorm does.
-Clorm will transform the above definition into something similar to the following:
+Clorm will transform the above definition into something similar to the following (ignoring the class and field names):

 .. code-block:: python

    class SomeAnonymousName(Predicate, name=""):
-      city: str
+      field1: str
-      country: str
+      field2: str

    class Booking(Predicate):
        date: datetime.date = field(DateField)
        location: tuple[str, str] = field(SomeAnonymousName.Field)

-Here the :class:`~clorm.Predicate` has an empty name, so it will be treated as a tuple rather than a complex term with a function name.
+Here ``SomeAnonymousName`` has an empty name, so it will be treated as a tuple rather than a complex term with a function name.

 One important difference between the implicitly defined and explicitly defined versions of a tuple is that the explicit version allows for field names to be given, while the implicit